 It is also always worth asking in builders’ merchants and kitchen showrooms whether they have any ex-display kitchens available.
 Even if they don’t at the time, you can often leave your details for when they do.

-If you are looking at stone worktops, composite options might be cheaper.
+If you are looking at stone worktops, composite options are usually cheaper.
 Another option is to mix and match.
-Choose a wow-factor stone for an area where it will have the most impact, but go for something cheaper in the areas likely to see the most wear and tear.

-Don’t be led astray by cheap laminate worktops.
-If you are choosing laminate, go for a high quality option — it is a false economy to buy something that is not heat or scratch resistant as they can’t be easily repaired and will require full replacement.
+If you are choosing laminate, go for a high quality option — it is a false economy to buy something that is not heat or scratch resistant as they can’t be easily repaired and will require full replacement if damaged.

 If there is one aspect of buying a new kitchen that you should not skimp on, it has to be the quality of the fixings.
 It is these details that will ultimately dictate how long the kitchen lasts.